chromaui/chromatic-docs/faq.md

 </details>

 <details>
-<summary>Why can't the Chromatic CLI find git during CI?</summary>
+<summary>Why can't the Chromatic CLI find Git during CI?</summary>

-Pipeline configurations allow you to specify the docker image that you'd like to use for your runners.
-To keep the image size small, lots of `*-slim` images do not come with git installed which Chromatic CLI requires to link builds to commits.
+Pipeline configurations allow you to specify the Docker image that you'd like to use for your runners.
+To keep the image size small, most `*-slim` based images do not provide Git, which the Chromatic CLI requires to link builds to commits.

-To solve this you can install git as a step before running the Chromatic CLI or change your image to something that includes git.
+To solve this, you can install Git as a separate step before running the CLI or change your image to a different one, which includes Git.

 </details>

 <details>
 <summary>Why can't Chromatic find my ancestor build during CI?</summary>

-This problem can arise when your project's git history is altered during CI.
+This problem can arise when your project's Git history is altered during CI.

-For example, we have found some community GitHub actions such as `tj-actions/changed-files` that alters git history in order to determine which files have been changed.
+For example, we have found some community GitHub actions such as [`tj-actions/changed-files`](https://github.com/tj-actions/changed-files) that read and update the Git history to determine which files have been changed.

 In this instance, we found that checking out your repository again after running `tj-actions/changed-files` again resolves the issue.

-Your steps should look something like this
+Your steps should look something like this:

 ```
 Checkout